 We found 6 family medicine practitioners who accept Humana Simplicity HMO near Monroe, WI.

-Dr. Eric Anderson's specialty is family medicine.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Eric Anderson's medical specialty is family medicine.
+He honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 He graduated from the University of Illinois College of Medicine at Chicago.

 Conditions / Treatments

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.